 There is a separate offense for having alcohol containers rather than drinking it, which is Minor in Possession of Alcohol.

 For individuals cited for Consumption of Alcohol by a Minor, the offense is considered a Class C Misdemeanor, punishable by fines of up to $500.
 Due to the Underage Drinking Laws in Texas, a Conviction will Suspend the minor's Driver's License or delay the ability to obtain one.
-If convicted, the minor must attend and complete a mandatory education class for alcohol awareness, and must complete community service at an anti-alcohol agency or group (organizations that aid those with alcohol issues or alcohol awareness).
+If convicted, the minor must attend and complete a mandatory education class for alcohol awareness, and some courts require that the community service be done at an anti-alcohol agency or group (organizations that aid those with alcohol issues or alcohol awareness).

 (a) A minor commits an offense if he consumes or possesses an alcoholic beverage.

 |Class C Misdemeanor||Not Jailable, No more than $500 fines|

 |Class B Misdemeanor||Not more than 180 days in a county jail, and/or no more than $2,000 fines|